Peace, Love, & Peonies

 Wildcat Ridge Farm • Clyde, NC

-These glorious flowers bloom just one month each year.
+These glorious flowers bloom just one month each year (in May).
 At that time, we open our doors to the public, so peony lovers throughout the southeast may experience the explosion of color and find just the right plants to brighten their own garden.

 Potted Peony Plants